-As we welcome in the warm weather, take some time out of your busy schedule to ‘stop and smell the roses’ in one of the beautiful Memphis gardens.
-Whether you take a leisurely stroll or plan a fun photoshoot, you’ll find the full list of ideas here (just remember to take your allergy medicine first!).
+‘Stop and smell the roses’ in one of the beautiful Memphis gardens.
+Whether you take a leisurely stroll or plan a fun photoshoot, you’ll find the full list of ideas here; remember to take your allergy medicine first!

 Grab a friend and enjoy an afternoon at one of our lovely, local gardens here in Memphis.